Create and connect to a MySQL database in Azure

 - Resource group: Add the MySQL database to an existing resource group or put it in a new one.
 Resources in the same group can be easily managed together.

 - Location: Select a location close to you.
-When adding to an exisitng resource group, you're locked to the resource group's location.
+When adding to an existing resource group, you're locked to the resource group's location.

 - Pricing Tier: Click Pricing Tier, then select a pricing option (Mercury tier is free), and then click Select.